 Before investing in sector or thematic funds, it is recommended that you keep the following points in mind:

-A keen understanding of the sector or theme is important because in such funds you play the role of the fund manager.
+A keen understanding of the sector or theme is essential because, in such funds, you play the role of the fund manager.
 The timing of the investment must be carefully decided.
 There’s no point in entering the sector or theme when it has already delivered.
-Also, the exit timing must be carefully administered to get the best returns.
+Also, the exit timing must be cautiously administered to get the best returns.

 |Sector funds versus diversified equity funds|